-All students, regardless of whether they are receiving financial aid, must attend regularly and complete their course of study within a maximum time-frame.
+This policy applies to all students, regardless of whether they are receiving financial aid.
+Students must attend regularly and complete their course of study within a maximum timeframe.
+This policy complies with U.S. Department of Education federal regulations.

 Satisfactory progress requires a minimum of 80% attendance and a minimum GPA of 70% at each evaluation period.
-GPA and attendance will be evaluated on a cumulative basis and actual hours of attendance.
-(See specific program parameters below.)
-Students may request a copy of their SAP evaluations at any time.
-Students are notified of any evaluation that impacts their eligibility for financial aid.
+GPA and attendance will be evaluated on a cumulative basis at the intervals outlined below.
+These evaluation periods are based on actual hours of attendance and will occur within seven (7) business days after the evaluation period.

+Students receive a copy of each SAP determination at the time of each evaluation.
+Those students with SAP evaluations that impact their eligibility for financial aid must meet with the Director.

 Qualitative factors that determine academic performance: A+, 95-100; A, 90-94; B+, 85-89; B, 80-84; C+, 75-79; C, 70-74; D, 65-69; F, Below 65.
-Students meeting minimum requirements are considered making SAP until the next evaluation period.
+Students meeting minimum requirements for attendance and academic performance are considered making SAP until the next evaluation period.